Men's Curl Club

 Why curly hair feels dry

-Skipping conditioner adds roughness
+Skipping conditioner reduces slip

-Wax can coat without hydrating
+Wax and clay can coat without hydrating

 Signs your curls are dry